-In FY 2018-2019, the City will provide CDBG funding to support the Hope Center, a 21-bed emergency shelter for women located at 913 Person Street.
+In FY 2019-2020, the City will provide CDBG funding to support the Hope Center, a 21-bed emergency shelter for women located at 913 Person Street.
 The shelter is operated by True Vine Ministries, who will also provide case management to assist the homeless to locate needed resources and transition to permanent housing.
-The City will also provide funding to Veterans Empowering Veterans, a full service day center that provides and promotes services to homeless and at-risk veterans and their families in order to enable them to transition successfully back into society.
-Funding will be provided to assist with the replacement of HVAC systems in transitional housing units and other minor repair of the units.
+The City will also provide funding to Connections of Cumberland County, a full service day center that provides and promotes services to homeless and at-risk women and children to secure stable housing by assisting with utility deposits for those transitioning and also rental assistance for those at risk of being homeless.
+Endeavors transitional housing facility called Reveille Retreat will also receive CDBG funds during the program year to assist with the purchase of food and supplies for the homeless.